 - You have trouble getting around (for example, after a hospital stay or an accident).

-- You need injections or other treatments.
+- You need injections or other treatments requiring a skilled nurse.

 - You need help with bathing, dressing, and meal preparation.